 Walking

 There are plenty of good walks in and within 50 miles of London, but most are rather flat.
-In the early summer I escape to the Lake District to indulge myself on some real hills!
+In the early summer I used to escape to the Lake District to indulge myself on some real hills!
 And, of course, having a good pub lunch is all part of the enjoyment.
 Here is a small selection of my favourite pubs:

 Cumbria: 'The Queens Head', Hawkshead [OS Map ref: SD 352 983].
 Excellent food, ideal for dinner after a long day on the fells.